oracle/cloudtestdrive/AppDev/oke-rancher/wp.md

 ## Creating a project ##

 Let's start by creating a new project.

+Click the "Projects /  Namespaces" tab

-Click on the "Add Project" button.
+Then, click on the "Add Project" button.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part3/Projects%20and%20namespaces.PNG)